 Timothy Tan

-I am a graduate student in Biophysics and Quantitative Biology at the University of Illinois Urbana-Champaign.
-I study viruses to develop prophylactic strategies, and to learn more about the intricacies of cellular biology.
-Currently, I am investigating antibody responses to immunodominant viral glycoproteins, and the replication of viral genomic RNAs.
+I am a research fellow in cancer immunology at the Cancer Science Institute at the National University of Singapore.
+I study oncoviruses to develop prophylactic strategies, and to learn more about the intricacies of cellular biology.
+Currently, I am investigating antibody responses to immunodominant viral glycoproteins, and identifying genetic factors that increase the risk of contracting cancer upon oncovirus infection.
 To address these questions, I develop high-throughput methodologies, and combine biochemical, biophysical, optical, and computational tools.

 selected publications